 If your bread is super fresh, no worries!
-You just may need to bake ’em a little longer.
+You just may need to bake them a little longer.

-A bread with flavour works great here too, like sourdough or even a pumpernickel.
-Don’t go for a basic white bread.
+A bread with flavour works great here too, like sourdough or even pumpernickel.
+Don’t go for basic white bread.

 If you opt for a darker bread (like pumpernickel or rye), just keep an eye on as it bakes.
 Because it’s darker in colour, it’s a little difficult to tell exactly how baked the croutons are.

 Store completely cool croutons in a resealable food bag or airtight container in your pantry and use within 5 to 7 days.